The Muse and an Angel Named Trixie

 Even more important than talking to your children is to enjoy the outdoors with them.
 Learning to fish and to hunt -- say what you will about the killing of animals, but these activities are gateways into the outdoors for many young people.

 It's surprising what you observe in Nature when you take your gun for a walk in the woods.
-And chances are that styrofoam container of worms will lead one day to an elk hair caddis, a wooly bugger, and a parachute Adams.
+Also, there's a good chance that the styrofoam container of worms will lead one day to an elk hair caddis, a wooly bugger, or a parachute Adams.

 It's that connection to the land that matters.
 Not making that connection can lead to a mental flailing which can last a lifetime.
 Being a wanderer comes with a tinge of deep sadness, which is not the same as being a world traveler.